-The update was dubbed “Mobile-Geddon” because it was created to favor websites which have taken steps to implement responsive design.
-After the update, mobile-friendly websites did experience an increase in organic traffic; non-mobile friendly websites didn’t fare too well.
+The update was dubbed “Mobile-Geddon” because it was created to favor websites that have taken steps to implement responsive design.
+After the update, mobile-friendly websites did experience an increase in organic traffic; non-mobile-friendly websites didn’t fare too well.
 But then again, it makes sense that the websites which give their users a better experience on mobile devices rank better.
-If you managed to sleep through all of these change, and you wonder whether it affected you and what you should do about it, here’s a list of things you should do.
+If you managed to sleep through all of these changes, and you wonder whether they affected you and what you should do about it, here’s a list of things you should do.

 If on the other hand, things don’t look that good and the verdict is a negative one, you should proceed to the next section of the article.